KpG782/CampusCareAdmin/README.md

 ## 🚀 Test the Website (Demo Account)

-Want to explore CampusCare?
+Want to explore CampusCareAdmin?
 Try logging in with our demo account:

 - Email: tforte.a62241031@umak.edu.ph
 - Password: G@giTryl4ng